This week’s theme is Earth Day. Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 Today’s book of the day is And the Good Brown Earth, by Kathy Henderson.
 In this story, Joe and Gram plant a garden together, but they each have their own special way of doing things.
 Together, this grandma and grandson pair complete tasks during each of the four seasons, then wait as the good brown earth takes care of the rest.
 Children will relate to Joe’s creative way of gardening and appreciate the magic that happens when the earth turns a seed into a plant.
-Watch a read-aloud of this book here
+Watch a read-aloud of this book here.

 Looking for more children’s books that celebrate the natural world?
 Visit the Growing Minds’ farm to school literature database to browse our collection of recommended books on farms, gardens, and cooking.
 Type “Earth” or “nature” into the search bar to discover more books that align with this week’s theme.

-In celebration of National Poetry Month, we’re also sharing a poem each Monday in April.
+In celebration of National Poetry Month, we’re also sharing a poem each week in April.

 The Earth has come to life today,